winsmith/howto.ppt/howto.md

 1. As little as possible.
 Only show 3-5 lines at most.
 Can you make anything simpler?
 Do it!
 2. As large as possible.
 The font size for this should be *huge*, so even the people in the back who can only see half of your slide can get a glimpse at it.
 3. Monospaced and syntax-highlighted.
 Do everything you can to improve legibility.

-## Images on Slides

-In my opinion, if you want to show an image, show the image.
-Do not clutter up your slides.

-I propose to instead show author/designer/photographer information as a inset to the image, just as news agencies and websites do, and any further

 ----